raphasaez/narnia8-solution/README.md

 (gdb)

 ```
-n GDB, we can observe the stack and see that the (20 * 'A') reaches the address of blah perfectly before any overwrite.
+In GDB, we can observe the stack and see that the (20 * 'A') reaches the address of blah perfectly before any overwrite.
 If we use (21 * 'A') as shown in the snippet below, we already start overwriting the address of blah.

 ```